migue11c/migue11c/README.md

-Im michael i am putting my system configs here for some reason want to learn c and c++ programming and possibly work on a raylib game in the future right now i'm working on a terminal game with SFML and ncurses
+Im michael i am putting my system configs here for some reason also i want to learn c and c++ programming and possibly work on a raylib game in the future. right now i'm working on a terminal game with SFML and ncurses